pokepark/PokemonRaidBot/docs/config.rst

 Set ``RAID_DURATION`` to the maximum amount of minutes a user can select as raid duration for already running/active raids.

-Set ``RAID_HOUR`` to true to enable the raid hour.
-Enabling the raid hour superseds the normal raid duration.
-Note that the raid hour takes precedence over the raid day.
-Make sure to disable the raid hour to get the raid day.

-Set ``RAID_HOUR_DURATION`` to the maximum amount of minutes a user can select as raid duration if the ``RAID_HOUR`` is enabled.
-Per default max.
-60 minutes.

-Set ``RAID_HOUR_CREATION_LIMIT`` to the maximum amount of raids a user can create if the ``RAID_HOUR`` is enabled.
-Per default 1 raid.

-Set ``RAID_DAY`` to true to enable the raid day.
-Enabling the raid day superseds the normal raid duration.
-Note that the raid hour takes precedence over the raid day.
-Make sure to disable the raid hour to get the raid day.

-Set ``RAID_DAY_DURATION`` to the maximum amount of minutes a user can select as raid duration if the ``RAID_DAY`` is enabled.
-Per default max.
-180 minutes.

-Set ``RAID_DAY_CREATION_LIMIT`` to the maximum amount of raids a user can create if the ``RAID_DAY`` is enabled.
-Per default 1 raid.

 Set ``RAID_DURATION_CLOCK_STYLE`` to customize the default style for the raid start time selection.
 Set to true, the bot will show the time in clocktime style, e.g. "18:34" as selection when the raid will start.
 Set to false the bot will show the time until the raid starts in minutes, e.g. "0:16" (similar to the countdown in the gyms).
 Users can switch between both style in the raid creation process.

 Set ``RAID_CUSTOM_GYM_LETTERS`` to further split gyms by their first letter.
 For example if you have a lot of gyms starting with 'St' as there are a lot of churches like St. Helen, St. Jospeh, etc. in your area and the gym list under the letter 'S' is too long, you can tell the bot to put the gyms starting with 'St' under 'St' and exclude them from the letter 'S'.
 There is no limitation in length, so even 'Berlin' would work to split gyms, but the recommendation is to use as less chars as possible to split the gyms.
 You can add multiple custom gym letters, just separate them by comma.
 Example: ``"RAID_CUSTOM_GYM_LETTERS":"Ber,Sch,St,Wi"``